glennhenry/cs-notes/docs/compilers-and-programming-languages/07-control-flow/control-flow.md

 }
 ```

-C++ analyze the switch statement from top-to-bottom, matching expression with each case.
+With this C++ code, it analyze the switch statement from top-to-bottom, matching expression with each case.
 When one case is matched, it executes the expression under it.
 However, it won't stop afterwards, it will keep matching the subsequent case.
 This is called **fall-through behavior**, and it relies on `break` keyword to actually stop the switch matching.

 :::info
-Compiler can make optimization by making **jump table**.
-It is a data structure constructed by the compiler to efficiently map a set of input values to corresponding actions or code blocks, typically through pointers or goto statements.
-It is useful for state machine as it eliminates the need for conditional checks when encountering a specific state, allowing actions to be executed directly upon encountering that state.
+Compiler can optimize switch stataments by making a **jump table**.
+It is a data structure (typically an arrat) constructed by the compiler to map a set of input values to corresponding actions or code blocks.
+When the compiler encounter a switch statement, the compiler takes the input values, transform it, then the result is an offset to the jump table array.
+It eliminates the need to evaluate each conditional checks when encountering a specific state, allowing actions to be executed directly upon encountering specific input.
 :::

 ### Iteration